 Though we are more connected than ever to our electronics, periodically schedule a meeting – either electronically or by phone – for a heart-to-heart.
 Going over things in a candid way brings in a human element to your remote job and reminds you that you are working with a group of people to produce something, and not just by yourself.
 Communication is integral.

 4. Automation is your friend

-The benefits of usng these tools are long-reaching and go past just saving time.
+The benefits of using these tools are long-reaching and go past just saving time.
 On average, 51% of companies are currently using Marketing automation.
 With more than half of B2B companies (58%) planning to adopt the technology.
-By simplifying what are usually time consuming taks for marketers, automation tools improve overall operations and leave remote workers with the ability to focus on the next big task.
-Once you have automation down, you start running like a well oiled machine.
+By simplifying what are usually time-consuming tasks for marketers, automation tools improve overall operations and leave remote workers with the ability to focus on the next big task.
+Once you have automation down, you start running like a well-oiled machine.

 5. Analyze your productivity

 This may seem “anti-productive” at first, but keeping notes or a journal of your workday will bring more self-awareness of how much was done, how long it took, and where to go from there.
 Many people write in two-hour increments – seeing what you have completed during that time period.
 This information is then folded into a schedule or calendar to see long-term progress, along with where there is room for improvement in productivity.
 In other words, you’re competing against yourself!